-Consultation on this Strategic Plan
+Consultation on the Challenges and Priorities for the New Strategic Plan

 There was broad support for the areas of challenge that had been identified and for the proposed priority areas.
 36 people used the online survey, 92% of whom fully or partly agreed with the areas of challenge and the development themes that were identified, with 94% fully or partly agreeing with the enablers that were proposed.
 Comments tended to focus on the detail and the actions that would sit beneath these priority headlines and also on the rigour with which the Plan would operate, to deliver on its objectives.
 2 respondents did not agree with the priorities that were proposed.